-Reports: This committee did not produce any public reports.
-Cmte URL: This committee does not have a public website.
+This committee did not produce any reports during the reporting period.
+This committee does not have a dedicated website.
+Some reviewers attended 2 meetings on the same day.
 The members of this Special Emphasis Panel (SEP) do not have standing appointments and serve on an as needed basis for meetings throughout the fiscal year.
 Therefore, the members list does not reflect appointment start and end dates.
 As often as possible, instead of appointment start and end dates, each meeting date on which the SEP member served is identified on the Members list.
 When necessary to protect peer review integrity, a fiscal year start and end date is used as the alternative to appointment start and end dates for some SEP members.
 As a result, the Members list, including the number of chairs, may not align or directly match to specific meeting dates.
 Meeting rosters, including members' affiliations and zip codes are available online at https://public.era.nih.gov/pubroster/.